 You can sign up for a monthly or annual subscription to get access to all content on the site (which covers a whole lot more than WordPress).

 Udemy is an online learning academy that offers over fifty free WordPress courses and ten thousand others that can be purchased.
 Some start as low as $10.
 Once purchased, these classes become a part of your permanent digital library— no need to pay for a subscription for ongoing access.

 Ranging in difficulty from beginner to intermediate to advanced, these courses include study aids and quizzes to test your knowledge.
 Since star ratings are included on the site, you can pick your courses based on user popularity in addition to price and skill level.

-iThemes is a learning management ecosystem that combines free video tutorials and premium webinars.
+iThemes is a WordPress host, a developer of high-quality plugins, and a learning management ecosystem that combines free video tutorials and premium webinars.
 Many video tutorials are also accompanied by a blog post, infographic, and ebook so you can dig deeper into each topic.

 If you enjoy these tutorials, then you can find more content at iThemes Training.
 These courses cover topics ranging from WordPress design to WordPress security and total over 800 hours of professional WordPress training.
 You can also join live weekly webinars with WordPress experts for a more interactive learning experience.